 Peace and Conflict Studies B+C or Development Studies B+C, 30+30 credits

 Courses within the programme

-Peace and Conflict Studies A Introduction Conflict Analysis Peace and Security in the International System Scenario Analysis
+Peace and Conflict Studies A Introduction to Peace and Conflict Research Conflict Analysis Peace and Security in the International System Security Scenario Analysis

 Peace and Conflict Studies B Causes of Armed Conflict Conflict Resolution Methodology and Essay

 Peace and Conflict Studies C Methods Analysing Arguments in Conflict Studies Final Thesis